slyval/guidelines/SAP Commerce/Commerce Conventions.md

 To manage this data, there are a couple of places where this data can be places so that whenever the system is updated or initialialized, this data is imported via IMPEX.
 The following options should be used:

 - If the data is created only once and rarely changes, consider adding it in the essentialdata-<name>.impex file under the **resources/impex** of the relevant extension.
-Alternatively, the **import/common/
+Alternatively, the **resources/import/common/** structure of core or initial data extensions may be used

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjgxMjU4MCwtMTY1Mzk2ODIyOSwtMT
+eyJoaXN0b3J5IjpbMTU4ODE0MjAwOSwtMTY1Mzk2ODIyOSwtMT
 I2MTIzNTc3MSw5ODk3NTU3MDAsMTUxNDY5NDYxMCwtMTU3OTM4
 NTI3MywzODQ2OTU1MTksMTYyOTQxNzE3OCwtMTc2MTYyNjI0Ny
 wzNDgxNjUyNCwtMzMyOTQwMiwxNTM3MjcwOTEwLC0xODMzMzUy